massjack1/Milestone-Project-2/readme.md

 # Solar Power Website

-Every wondered why Solar Energy has the power to power up the future?
+Ever wondered why Solar Energy has the power to power up the future?

 ## User Experience